 VAWG has dire long-term consequences for diverse women's physical and mental health and is a major impediment to gender equality, peace and sustainable development.
 More than one in three women (35%) globally has reported experiencing physical and/or sexual violence in her lifetime, most often at the hands of an intimate partner, in particular her husband.
 Regional rates of violence against women and girls are high, with prevalence rates in the Pacific, in particular Papua New Guinea, among the highest in the world.
+Description of the particular Papua New Guinea, among the highest in the world.

 There is significant variation between countries and between different forms of violence.
-This violence is often severe and recurring; most women and girls never report the violence and only a small proportion access formal support services.
-VAWG is experienced at higher rates by women's and girls' with disabilities and disabilities are also an outcome of VAWG.
+This violence is often severe and recurring; most women and girls never report the violence and only a small proportion access formal support services.21 VAWG is experienced at higher rates by women's and girls' with disabilities and disabilities are also an outcome of VAWG.22

 There is no data that captures the full extent of the damage or prevalence and incidence of all forms of VAWG.
-The World Health Organisation's Multi-Country Study on Women's Health and Domestic Violence against Women (WHOMCS) survey methodology is recognised as one of the most accurate and ethical approaches to collecting data on women and girls' experiences of intimate partner violence.
-However there are forms of VAWG that may not be captured in population-based surveys.
+The World Health Organisation's Multi-Country Study on Women's Health and Domestic Violence against Women (WHOMCS) survey methodology23 is recognised as one of the most accurate and ethical approaches to collecting data on women and girls' experiences of intimate partner violence.24 However there are forms of VAWG that may not be captured in population-based surveys.25